 Belmont Harbor to Addison 1/2 mile

 Continue north to Addison.
 Head north past the Totem Pole and turn right and head east to the Bill Jarvis Migratory Bird Sanctuary.
 North of the Sanctuary is the Waveland Picnic Field.
 Or stop at the Sydney Marovitz Golf Course and the Clock Tower Cafe, 3600 N Recreation Dr, (312) 742-7930.
 Exit at the underpass at Addison and walk west to Wrigley Field at Addison and Clark Street.
+Get your picture taken with the World Series Trophy for free.

 Addison to Irving Park Road 1/2 mile